dann1/one-deploy/sys_reqs.md

 Below is a brief description of each method.
 For details on installation and running the playbooks, see [Using the Playbooks](sys_use).

+> [!TIP]
+> For full details on installing Ansible on your system, please refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 ### For both methods: Clone the `one-deploy` git repo

 To clone the `one-deploy` repo, run: